-The Oakland International High School Learning Lab partners with teacher education programs, the district English Language Learner and Multilingual Achievement Office, and educators around the Bay Area, to train and develop educators in multiple contexts who are eager to support the success of our newest students.
+The Oakland International High School Learning Lab partners with teacher education programs, the district English Language Learner and Multilingual Achievement Office, and educators around the Bay Area, to train and develop educators who are eager to support the success of our newest students.

 OIHS opens it doors to teachers, administrators, school support staff, district personnel, educational non-profits, community members, and members of the post-secondary community who want to learn from our school and our experiences.
 Our school succeeds in serving the immigrant population in Oakland because we work in partnership with the many families, agencies, and organizations throughout the Bay Area who are also dedicated to helping our students grow and thrive.
 Our annual Community Walks highlight our students' experiences and knowledge, and set the stage for deep adult learning about how we can better work in partnership with our students and their families.

 If you are interested in learning about the academic and social-emotional supports we provide to students at Oakland International, please consider attending one of our Open House events, which are hosted by our staff, students, and teachers.
 Our Open Houses will provide structured opportunities for guests to learn about the Internationals Approach to teaching newcomers, visit classrooms, and attend pull out sessions dedicated to subjects such as the master schedule, school design, teacher professional development, technology integration and general support services for ELLs.
 We will also provide facilitated time for teachers, administrators, and design teams to apply what they have learned and begin planning how to better serve students in their own programs.